Sai-Arvind/Retail-Demand-Inventory-Optimization-Analysis-SQL-PowerBI/README.md

 - 55% Late Return Rate
 - 73% Churn Rate
-- 100% customers experienced late returns
+- late returns affected nearly all active customers.

 *👉 The system is designed such that the average customer fails.*